George Joyce: Seizing the King at Holdenby House

-Promotion and later career
+Political and Military Activity (1648-49)

 In early 1648, Joyce was promoted to captain and made governor of Southsea Castle.

-According to an account by Sir John Berkley, in 1648, Joyce expressed the view that the King should be brought to trial, so that the parliamentary side "might not bear the blame of the war."
+According to an account by Sir John Berkley, while Charles I was in the army's custody on the nearby Isle of Wight, Joyce expressed the view that the King should be brought to trial, so that the parliamentary side "might not bear the blame of the war."

 Joyce spoke at the army council debates at Reading in 1648, and at Whitehall in 1649.
 At Whitehall, he argued that legislative power rested in the hands of the army rather than Parliament, and urged Fairfax and the Grandees "not to shift off that [power] which the Lord hath called you to."
 He then claimed that through acting as the instruments of God's will, the council would be able to "remove mountains, [and do] such things as were never yet done by men on earth."

-Under the Commonwealth, Joyce became a speculator in confiscated crown lands.
-By 1651, he owned Portland Castle outright, after buying out his partner Edward Sexby.
+During Pride's Purge, Joyce led a group of soldiers into the capital and arrested the Sheriff of London, Major-General Sir Richard Browne; a leading figure of the Presbyterian faction.
+When Browne protested his arrest, Joyce was reported to have said, "Do you think that I who laid hands upon a King, fear to apprehend you but his Sheriff?"

+Life under the Commonwealth

-On 17 June 1650, Joyce was appointed governor of the Isle of Portland, in the August he was given a commission as lieutenant-colonel in a regiment raised by Colonel James Heane.
-In October 1651, he accompanied Heane on an expedition to retake Jersey.
-The expedition was successful; thus the last remaining Royalist stronghold in the British Isles fell to Parliament.
+On January 30, 1649, Charles I was executed and the Commonwealth of England was established.
+On 17 June 1650, Joyce was appointed governor of the Isle of Portland, and in August he was given a commission as lieutenant-colonel in a regiment raised by Colonel James Heane.
+In October 1651, he accompanied Heane on an expedition to retake Jersey, successfully bringing the last remaining Royalist stronghold in the British Isles under parliamentary control.

+Joyce, alongside other officers such as Edward Sexby and John Wildman, speculated in confiscated crown property.
+On 1 October 1651, Parliament voted to grant him Crown Land worth 100 pounds per annum.
+By that year, he owned Portland Manor outright, after buying out his partner Sexby, and later the manors of East and West Enborne sequestered from royalist Lord Craven.
+A 1659 pamphlet named him as one of the "Great Men of the Army", who purchased and enclosed Enfield Chase, which it claimed caused local unrest.

-In 1653, Joyce opposed the dissolution of the Rump parliament without a more “righteous and equal Government” to replace it.
-He was arrested and briefly imprisoned after allegedly stating that Robert Lockyer should have assassinated Cromwell at Bishopsgate.
-According to Joyce’s own account however, the main reason for his arrest was a property dispute with Richard Cromwell.
+In 1653, Joyce opposed Cromwell's dissolution of the Rump parliament without a more “righteous and equal Government” to replace it.
+He was arrested and briefly imprisoned after being accused of stating that the Leveller Robert Lockyer should have assassinated Cromwell at Bishopsgate.
+Colonel Pride offered to stand bail for him.
+According to Joyce’s own account his downfall was in part due to a property dispute with Richard Cromwell.

+When the Rump Parliament was restored in the summer of 1659, Joyce was employed in the search for royalist conspirators.
+A blacksmith named William Houlbrook published an account claiming Joyce manipulated him into expressing pro-royalist sentiment, leading to his arrest and interrogation by John Bradshaw.